libigl/libigl/tutorial/tutorial.md

 Libigl can be interfaced with Matlab to offload numerically heavy computation to a Matlab script.
-The major advantage of this approach is that you will be able to develop efficient and complex user-interfaces in C++, while exploting the syntax and fast protototyping features of matlab.
+The major advantage of this approach is that you will be able to develop efficient and complex user-interfaces in C++, while exploring the syntax and fast protototyping features of matlab.
 In particular, the use of an external Matlab script in a libigl application allows to change the Matlab code while the C++ application is running, greatly increasing coding